symunona/eloquent_javascript_admin_js/client/admin.md

 Description

-Basic frontend application to edit and handle backend files in a given directory on fileserver, which using a using a HTTP REST API.
+Basic frontend application to edit and handle backend files in a given directory on fileserver, which is using a HTTP REST API.
 Provides an extensible interface to create new controls (for example directory change field) for the developers.

 This documentation describes the structure and the way of working of the **admin.js**.
-The public interfaces described here, the others are in comments in the js file.
+The public interfaces is described here, the others are in comments in the js file.

-How does it works?
+How does it work?

 Structure